Our Gardens

 Located in front of the Elk Rapids Chamber of Commerce at 305 US 31

-Located at the Southeast Corner of Ames Street and US 31
+Located at the Southeast Corner of Ames Street and US 31, near Riverwalk Grill

-Mildred Reed Guild Memorial Garden and Library Foundation Plantings
+Mildred Reed Guild Memorial Garden & Island Garden

-Located on Noble Street at the Elk Rapids Library
+Located at the Elk Rapids District Library at 300 Isle of Pines

 Zupin-Anderson Memorial Garden